 Caring for Blue and Gold Macaws

 Their sociability and even temperaments mean that blue and golds make great pets.
-Adding to that, their intelligence, willingness to learn, and talking ability only help make them more precious in the eyes bird lovers.
+Adding to that, their intelligence, willingness to learn, and talking ability only help make them more precious in the eyes of bird lovers.

 Like most parrots, the blue and gold thrives on attention from its owner and will form a strong bond with its family members.
 This is not to say, however, that the blue and gold macaw is for everybody.
 Indeed, this is a bird that requires extra special attention.

 They are quite large and must be provided with adequate space in which to live, play, and exercise.
 Not only that, but they are prone to ear-shattering vocalizations and contact calls, which are often unappreciated by close neighbors.
-Care must be taken to properly socialize these birds and to provide them with adequate mental stimulation so that screaming doesn't become a habit out of boredom.
+Care must be taken to socialize these birds properly and to provide them with adequate mental stimulation so that screaming doesn't become a habit out of boredom.
 These are raucous birds that require plenty of space, a lot of time and attention, and a healthy diet.

 The blue and gold is a fantastic bird for tricks.
 They learn quickly and aim to please, so training is relatively simple as long as you're consistent.
-A vocabulary of around 20 words and phrases can be learned as well and the clarity of their voice makes many people consider them one of the best talking parrots.
+A vocabulary of around 20 words and phrases can be learned as well, and the clarity of their voice makes many people consider them one of the best talking parrots.